I'm a member

 The proposed biologic advantages of brachytherapy compared with external beam radiotherapy (EBRT) are related to the dose delivered to the target and the dose-delivery rate.
-The dose rate of brachytherapy sources is generally in the range of 40 to 60 cGy/h, whereas conventional fractionated EBRT dose rates exceed 200 cGy/min.
+The dose rate of brachytherapy sources is generally in the range of 40 to 60 centigray per hour, whereas conventional fractionated EBRT dose rates exceed 200 centigray per minute.
 Enhanced normal tissue repair occurs at the LDRs.
 Repair of tumor cells does not occur as quickly, and these cells continue to die during continued exposure.
 Thus, from a radiobiologic perspective, LDR radiation causes ongoing tumor destruction in the setting of normal tissue repair.
-In addition, brachytherapy is performed as a single procedure in the outpatient setting, which may represent a patient preference issue compared with the multiple sessions required to deliver EBRT.
+In addition, brachytherapy is performed as a single procedure in the outpatient setting, which many patients may find preferable to the multiple sessions required to deliver EBRT.
 The total doses of radiotherapy (RT) that can be delivered may also vary between EBRT and brachytherapy, especially with newer forms of EBRT such as 3-dimensional conformal radiotherapy (3D-CRT) and intensity-modulated radiotherapy (IMRT).

-Studies of permanent brachytherapy have generally used either iodine-125 or palladium-103.
+Studies of permanent brachytherapy have generally used iodine-125 or palladium-103.
 Use of cesium-131 is also being studied.
 Use of iodine-125 requires more seeds, thus reducing dosimetric dependence on any single seed.
-Postimplant dosimetric assessment should be performed to ensure the quality of the implant and optimal source placement )ie, targeted tumor areas receive the predetermined radiation dosages while nearby structures and tissue are preserved).
+Postimplant dosimetric assessment should be performed to ensure the quality of the implant and optimal source placement (ie, targeted tumor areas receive the predetermined radiation dosages while nearby structures and tissue are preserved).

 Focal or subtotal prostate brachytherapy is a form of more localized, organ-preserving therapy for small localized prostate cancers.
 Brachytherapy “seeds” are placed only in the areas where the tumor has been identified rather than throughout the whole prostate gland.
 The aim of focal therapy is to reduce the occurrence of adverse events that may be associated with brachytherapy, including urinary, bowel, and sexual dysfunction.